 If the desired GigaVUE tunnel was not discovered, the tunnel was not configured properly on the H Series device.
-For information on how to configure the tunnel, refer to Configuring the Tunnel Endpoint on page 75.
+For information on how to configure the tunnel, refer to Configure Tunnel Endpoint on page 23.

-Creating the Virtual Maps
+Create Virtual Maps

 To create the virtual maps, do the following in GigaVUE-FM: